 Celebrating National Recovery Month

-As we come together to share stories, offer encouragement, and support those still struggling, National Recovery Month reminds us that recovery is possible, and that help is always available.
+As we come together to listen, encourage and support those still struggling, Recovery Month reminds us that recovery is real and help is available.

 What is National Recovery Month?

-Every September, communities come together to celebrate National Recovery Month, a nationwide observance started in 1989 by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The month-long event aims to increase public awareness and understanding of mental health and substance use disorders, while celebrating the individuals who have or are on the journey to recovery.
+Every September, communities across the country take part in National Recovery Month, which started in 1989 by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The goal is to build awareness about substance use disorders (SUDs), mental health conditions and recovery, while celebrating the millions of people who are living proof that recovery is possible.

 The Importance of National Recovery Month